 ADD ROOM DIVIDERS

 Decorating a music room is a special task.
 You want the whole space to reflect the music that you are playing.
 If you are doing heavy metal, it doesn’t make sense to have the Hello Kitty curtains – not judging if that’s your aesthetic.
 That said, you want to be comfortable in your new rec space, so be sure that your couches, chairs, stools, whatever you use are comfortable.
-This doesn’t mean you need new things, maybe just pull some stuff out of storage, and that would be enough.
+This doesn’t mean you need new things, maybe get creative with your music room storage.
+Use benches and ottomans and shelves with space.